SDraw/samp-lib-3dmenu/Readme.txt

 --- Note #1: This function will return -1 if player isn't choosing any menu.
 -Destroy3DMenu(MenuID);
 -- Destroying of menu.
---- Note #1: If any player chooses menu with current ID, function CancelSelect3DMenu will be called automatically.
---- Note #2: This function will return -1 if menu doesn't exist.
+--- Note #1: This function will return -1 if menu doesn't exist.

 Callbacks
 - OnPlayerChange3DMenuBox(playerid,MenuID,boxid);